PlaceOS/docs/reference/reference.md

 :::info

-Documents here are auto-generated and closely linked to the code itself.
-For human written documents please see the other sections
+Documents here are auto-generated and linked to the code itself.
+For human written documents please see the other sections.

 :::